Biographies

 Jonathan Ross qualified from Aberdeen University in 1986 and obtained his MD in 1995.
 He is dually accredited in general medicine and genitourinary medicine and has worked as a consultant physician in Birmingham since 1997.

-He is an associate editor of the journal Sexually Transmitted Infections, a member of the editorial board for European Sexually Transmitted Diseases Guidelines and sits on the NIHR HTA Funding Committee for commissioned research.
-In addition, he is the CRN speciality lead for sexual health, and Treasurer for the British Association for Sexual Health and HIV.
+He is a member of the editorial board for European Sexually Transmitted Diseases Guidelines and is the CRN speciality lead for sexual health, and Treasurer for the International Union against Sexually Transmitted Infections (IUSTI).

 He is lead author for the UK and European Guidelines on Pelvic Inflammatory Disease, and is a member of the Editorial Board of the Cochrane Collaboration Sexually Transmitted Diseases Collaborative Review Group and International Journal of STD and AIDS journal.
 He remains an active clinician and his research interests are in pelvic infection, gonorrhoea, Mycoplasma genitalium, HIV, and sexual health care service delivery.